-During every academic year, each school building that houses school children shall conduct, at a minimum, each of the following in accordance with the School Safety Drill Act, 105 ILCS 128/:
+During every academic year, each school building that houses school children shall conduct, at a minimum, each of the following in accordance with the School Safety Drill Act (105 ILCS 128/):

-- 1. Three school evacuation drills

-- 2. One bus evacuation drill

-- 3. One severe weather and shelter-in-place drill

-- 4. One law enforcement drill
+- 1. Three school evacuation drills to address and prepare students and school personnel for fire incidents.
+One of these three drills shall require the participation of the local fire department or district. - 2.
+One bus evacuation drill. - 3.
+One severe weather and shelter-in-place drill to address and prepare students and school personnel for possible tornado incidents. - 4.
+One law enforcement drill to address a school shooting incident.